UnelDev/MasterMind/README.md

 - Clone the repository.
 - Install the necessary dependencies by running npm i
 - Start the game by running node main.js in the command-line.
 The game will prompt you to enter your combination and provide feedback on your guesses.
-The authorized colors are "o", "w", "r", "g", "c" and "m".
+The authorized colors are "o" (orange), "w" (white), "r" (red), "g" (green), "c" (cyan) and "m" (magenta).
 - You can enter "get" in the command line to get the solution or "exit" to leave the game.
 # Built With
 JavaScript